 Did you know that Judaism recognizes that Righteous Gentiles receive a place in the World to Come?

 Unlike other religions, Judaism doesn't condemn you to hell if you don't convert.
-Many people are just unaware that Judaism is a religion of dual covenants, one for Jews and another for Gentiles.
-According to Jewish teaching, the Torah of Moses contains a covenant (given at Mt Sinai) binding on the Jewish people consisting of 613 commandments, and another known as the ‘Covenant of Noah’ consisting of seven commandments which is binding on all the peoples of the world who are not Jewish.
-The Covenant of Noah is found in Genesis chapter 9.
-These seven commandments are:
+Many people are just unaware that Orthodox Rabbinical Judaism is a religious faith of dual covenants, one for Jews and another for Gentiles.
+Originally, as we see in the Torah of Moses in Genesis, Chapter 9, G-d made a covenant with the patriarch Noah and his descendants for all time, consisting of seven commandments which is still binding on all the peoples of the world.
+After the Exodus another covenant was given to the twelve tribes of Israel at Mount Sinai, and is still binding on the Jewish people, it consists of 613 commandments.
+These seven commandments of the covenant of Noah for Non-Jews to observe are:

 These Seven Commandments which G-d gave to the Descendants of Noah, i.e. to all mankind, via the Prophet Moses and the oral Torah tradition, are basic laws with far-reaching ramifications which embrace the whole life of the society as well as of the individual, to ensure that the human race will be guided by these Divine laws of morality and ethics, and that the human society will indeed be human, and not a jungle.